meinalma/Restaurant/README.md

-#A website for restaurant
+#MyWebsite
-My first github page.
+My first github page, a website for a restaurant.